kevinyswong/kevinyswong.github.io/index.md

 I am not surprised whatsoever that Asians are being targeted.
 I can't help but
 exclaim: how banal and boring!
 Tell me something new!
-As soon as the news broke of covid's origins last year I immediately anticipated such a development.
+As soon as the news broke of COVID's origins last year I immediately anticipated such a development.
 There is not the slightest indication in the racial history of this country that suggests otherwise.
 On the contrary I would be surprised if this shooting were the last.
 Count on it: discrimination and patent racism will continue once